 A shaky shot can turn people off or even cause motion sickness.
 Once in awhile, the shaky shot can be used to great effect and you’ll see it in many summer blockbusters, but, chances are you don’t want your promotional video looking like an action thriller.

-Don't be afraid to break open your piggy bank - even a cheap tripod can work wonders.
+Don’t be afraid to break open your piggy bank - even an inexpensive tripod tripod can work wonders.
 Anything that increases your points of contact with stable surfaces will improve the image quality of your video.

 If you have no choice but to shoot handheld, tuck your elbows as tightly into your sides as you can, and avoid moving too much.

 You’ve got all this handy advice memorized, but now you need to film.
 Don’t worry, we’ve got your back!

 Here are a few useful tips that will make editing a breeze:

 Get some buddies to help.
 If you sell something that’s meant to be worn, show someone wearing it!
 Smiling faces make your products look that much better.

 Find a fun location for filming (and get permission!).
 A cool spot downtown or an old rustic barn will make your video stand out.
 Bonus points: Film during the “golden hour,” just before sunset when the sun lets off a nice, warm glow and shadows are less harsh.